-Policy 3-17: Council shall consider entering into a development agreement to enable heavy industrial uses on lots 10,000 square metres or greater within the Rural Industrial Zone, subject to the policies of Section 6.3.2 of this Plan.
+Policy 4-21: Council shall consider entering into a development agreement to enable heavy industrial uses on lots 10,000 square metres or greater within the Rural Industrial Zone, subject to Policy 7-22.

-3.2.5 Agriculture Potential Zone
+4.2.5 Agriculture Potential Zone

-Municipalities in Nova Scotia are, by way of the Municipal Government Act, required to identify and protect high-value agricultural soils, which is defined as Class 2, Class 3, and actively-farmed Class 4 soils as identified by the Canada Land Inventory (Nova Scotia has no Class 1 soils).
+Municipalities in Nova Scotia are, by way of the Municipal Government Act, required to identify and protect high-value agricultural soils, which is defined as Class 2, Class 3, and actively farmed Class 4 soils as identified by the Canada Land Inventory (Nova Scotia has no Class 1 soils).

 The Municipality of the County of Richmond does not have a significant amount of high-quality, arable land, though there are areas with soils capable of supporting agriculture.
 The areas south of Sporting Mountain and the most western areas along the Bras d'Or Lakes contain Class 3 soils in the municipality.

-However, good soils are not always a good indication of agricultural activity or potential.
+Soils are not always a good indication of agricultural activity.
 Poor climate or difficult terrain can make otherwise fertile soils unsuitable for farming, while some crops (such as blueberries) thrive on very poor soils.

-Council recognizes the importance of agriculture to the Municipality and the need to ensure active agricultural lands and lands with agricultural potential are protected for the long-term benefit of residents in the municipality and the province beyond.
+Council recognizes the importance of agriculture to the municipality and the need to ensure active agricultural lands and lands with agricultural potential are protected for the long-term benefit of residents in the municipality and the province beyond.
 Council also recognizes that the climate and terrain within the municipality do not always align with good soils.
 As a result, Council will establish the Agriculture Potential Zone.
 The zone is intended to identify good agricultural soils, as well as well-established agricultural areas that are not located on "good" soils, and prioritize agricultural activities in these areas.
-However, rather than take an overly strict approach to other types of development in these areas, Council will focus on avoiding the fragmentation of lands with agricultural potential by permitting other uses but directing such development to established roads
+However, rather than take an overly strict approach to other types of development in these areas, Council will focus on avoiding the fragmentation of lands with agricultural potential by permitting other uses but directing such development to established roads.

-Policy 3-18: Council shall, through the Land Use By-law, establish the Agriculture Potential Zone.
-This land use zone is intended to prioritize agricultural development on good agricultural soils as well as well-established agricultural areas even if they are not located on good agricultural soils.
+Policy 4-22: Council shall, through the Land Use By-law, establish the Agriculture Potential Zone.
+This land use zone is intended to prioritize agricultural development on good agricultural soils as well as well-established agricultural areas even if they are not located on ideal agricultural soils.

-Policy 3-19: The Agriculture Potential Zone shall permit agricultural and forestry uses; a limited range of residential, recreational, and community uses; and commercial uses that provide agricultural-adjacent experiences, such as craft beverage producers and farmers' markets.
+Policy 4-23: The Agriculture Potential Zone shall permit agricultural, and forestry uses; a limited range of residential, recreational, and community uses; and commercial uses that provide agricultural-adjacent experiences, such as craft beverage producers and farmers' markets.

-Policy 3-20: The Agriculture Potential Zone shall be applied on the zoning map of the Land Use By-law to all Class 2, Class 3, and active Class 4 soils in the municipality as identified in the Canada Land Inventory, as well as well-established agricultural areas that are not located on good soils.
+Policy 4-24: The Agriculture Potential Zone shall initially be applied on the zoning map of the Land Use By-law to all Class 2, Class 3, and active Class 4 soils in the municipality as identified in the Canada Land Inventory, except where other zones would take priority per their application policy, such as serviced areas or source water protection areas.